dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## ColumnNumericNumbersInSetPercentSensorParametersSpec
+## ColumnNumericHasValidNumberPercentSensorParametersSpec
-Column level sensor that calculates the percentage of values that are members of a given set.
+Column level sensor that calculates the percentage of rows for which the tested numeric column contains a value from the list of expected values.
+ Columns with null values are also counted as a passing value (the sensor assumes that a &#x27;null&#x27; is also an expected and accepted value).